Étienne de Boré: Sugar granulation and New Orleans' first mayor

 De Boré and his bride returned to Louisiana, then under Spanish control, to raise indigo on the plantation with its more than 80 enslaved people of African and American descent.
 By 1774, however, de Boré needed a new crop.
 Competition from Guatemala reduced the profitability of indigo, the soil was too poor for cotton, and the maize produced had no export value.
-Despite prior failures by Louisiana planters, including his father-in-law, de Boré was convinced good quality sugar could be produced along the Mississippi so he ordered his fields converted to the production of sugar cane and set up a sugar mill on the plantation to process the sugar.
+Despite prior failures by Louisiana planters, including his father-in-law, de Boré was convinced good quality sugar could be produced along the Mississippi so he ordered his fields converted to the production of sugarcane and set up a sugar mill on the plantation to process the sugar.

-In 1794, he planted his first set of canes, acquiring the seed stock from Mendez and Solis who produced tafia and he used that year's cane to seed his 1795 crop.
+In 1794, he planted his first set of canes, acquiring the seed stock from Mendez and Solis who produced tafia, and he used that year's cane to seed his 1795 crop.
 Working with Antoine Morin, a free man of color originally from Saint Domingue.
 Marie Marguerite had asked Morin to try to convince de Boré to abandon his sugar scheme, but when he would not be dissuaded, Morin offered to help.
 With a background in chemistry and botany, Morin was able to produce the first granulated sugar known in the colony.
 Although granulated sugar had been known for centuries in the Old World, granulation in Louisiana created a huge demand for the cultivation and processing of sugar cane.
 Responding to the worldwide demand for sugar, it became the colony's primary commodity crop.
 Under Spanish rule, Louisiana began to generate profits.

 In late 1803, after the United States acquired New Orleans in the Louisiana Purchase, Orleans Territory Governor William C. C. Claiborne appointed de Boré the first mayor of New Orleans under the United States rule.
 De Boré's service to the city had begun during the brief transitional French governorship of Pierre Clément de Laussat.
 In May 1804, De Boré resigned to look after his personal affairs.